Sunderland: Regeneration

+Sunderland A.F.C. has been a major symbol of the area and a contributor to the local economy since the late 19th century.
+The club was one of the most successful and best supported clubs in the English game during this era, with its home at Roker Park holding more than 70,000 spectators at its peak.
+However, the FA Cup triumph of 1973 would prove to be the club's only postwar major trophy to date, and after its relegation in 1958 the club frequently bounced between the top two divisions of English football, and in 1987 and again in 2018 suffered relegation to the third tier of English football.
+The club played at Roker Park for 99 years until the completion of the new Stadium of Light at Monkwearmouth on the banks of the River Wear in 1997.
+The new stadium seated more than 42,000 on its completion, and has since been expanded to hold some 49,000 spectators.
+Sunderland's relatively high attendances have been a major boost to the local economy – averaging at more than 30,000 even during the club's most recent spell in the third tier of English football.

 Redevelopment of the Monkwearmouth Colliery site, which sits on the north bank of the river Wear opposite the Vaux site, began in the mid-1990s with the creation of the Stadium of Light.
-In 2008, it was joined by the Sunderland Aquatic Centre.
+In 2008 the Sunderland Aquatic Centre opened adjacent to the Stadium of Light, containing the only Olympic-size swimming pool between Leeds and Edinburgh.
 The Sheepfolds industrial estate occupies a large area of land between the Stadium and the Wearmouth Bridge.
 Sunderland Arc were in the process of purchasing land in the Sheepfolds, with a view to relocate the businesses and redevelop the site.
 The emphasis of development plans included further sporting facilities, in order to create a Sports Village.
 Other plans included a hotel, residential accommodation, and a footbridge linking the site with the Vaux development.